Frequently Asked Questions

 Most battery maintenance is not complicated, however it is important for ensuring that your system is performing to it’s best ability.

-As it is also good practice to carry out visual checks on your inverter, it is also a good idea to do the same with your Battery Storage.
-If you notice that something doesn't look right, then please call our Battery Support Line on 1300 027 077.
+As it is good practice to carry out visual checks on your inverter, it is also a good idea to do the same with your Battery Storage.
+If you notice that something doesn’t look right, then please call our Battery Support Line on 1300 027 077.

 With a roof mounted solar collector, the sun’s radiant heat hits the solar hot water collector and heats the hot water collector.
 This heat is transferred into the liquid (potable water or glycol) to then be stored (potable water) or transfer the heat into your potable water supply for later use.
 Often a backup electrical element supplements this heating process during winter or periods of low solar irradiation and high hot water demand.

 A Heat Pump solar hot water system operates similar to a household air conditioner or refrigerator (in reverse).
 Air is drawn into the heat pump with a fan and then through an evaporator which contains a special type of refrigerant.
 This refrigerant, R134a has a boiling point of -21oC, meaning that your heat pump will still function in extremely cold conditions.
 The refrigerant, now in gaseous form, is then compressed by the heat pump, which generates an incredible amount of heat.
 This heat is then transferred into the storage tank, heating your household’s water supply for later use.
 Since the heat has been extracted from the refrigerant, the cool liquid returns to the evaporator to start the process all over again.
+To learn more about our range of solar hot water products visit Solar Hot Water.

 The amount of energy you will save varies; based on your location, water usage, and type of system you install.
 On average, an electric hot water system accounts for about 30% of your total household energy usage.
 Installing a solar hot water system will save you up to 80% of the energy used by your existing electric hot water unit.